jdoleary/Spellmasons/docs/TasksCurrent.md

     - this is still an issue: as of 2022-09-16
 ## Misc
 - **critical** Improve sending castCards with targeting based on id not position
-- (wont do?)
-Make an overlay screen that blocks interaction while waiting for sync
 - Unit movement desync occurred between clients when one client has CPU throttled, the non throttled client has the unit move much farther